robwilliams/cowtown/index.md

-   I know that you'll want to deal with reality, and with principles that will remain true for all of your guitar-playing life, so that's what I will show you, all the way: from wherever you are - right now - to wherever you want to get to.
+   I know that you'll want to deal with reality, and with principles that will remain true for all of your guitar-playing life - so that's what I will show you, all the way.
+From wherever you are - right now - to wherever you want to get to.
 </p>
 <p>
    And if you want to shake off the delusion of difficulty (who is daft enough to want <em>that?</em>) you're in the right place.